jsinger67/parol/docs/ListExample.md

 This single output line shows the result the parser has returned from the parsing of the content '1, 2, 3, 4, 5, 6,'.
 A list of numbers just as expected.

-Here we will only have a closer look at the implementation of the semantic action for production 6 (`num`).
+Here we will have a closer look at the implementation of the semantic action for production 6 (`Num`).
+It is actually the only action we need to implement in this simple example.

 But first we will have a look at the grammar description [list.par](../examples/list/list.par):